 Stacks 2.0 is a layer-1 blockchain that connects to Bitcoin and brings smart contracts and decentralized apps to it.
 Smart contracts and apps developed on the Stacks platform are natively integrated with the security, stability, and economic power of Bitcoin.

-Read more about the functionality provided by the Stacks 2.0 blockchain.
+Read more about the features provided by the Stacks 2.0 blockchain.

 Check out the technical specifications for a brief overview